9 Best Hiking Boots for Flat Feet Reviewed (2018 Edition)

 All in all, with the smart design, and the different materials that Salomon uses to give you that stability but also lightweight feel, this is the perfect boot for someone looking to carry a heavy load anywhere from day trips to weekends to multi-day trips in the backcountry.

-Offering reliable traction, durability and waterproof materials, the Oboz Bridger Mid BDry is sure to appeal to hikers or backpackers who need durable, trail worthy performance.
+Offering reliable traction, durability and waterproof materials, the Oboz Bridger Mid BDry is sure to appeal to hikers or backpackers who need durable, trail worthy performance and great support for their flat feet.

 Starting with the upper, we’ve got a durable waterproof nubuck leather that fully wraps around the boot.
 It’s a really nice material that’s going to provide some great durability and longevity in the boot’s life.